awslabs/aws-athena-query-federation/athena-dynamodb/README.md

 The costs for use of this solution depends on the underlying AWS resources being used.
 Pay special attention to [DynamoDB pricing](https://aws.amazon.com/dynamodb/pricing/) since queries using scans can consume a large number of RCU's.

+## Notes

+If glue is disabled, we perform schema inference.
+Under schema inference, we evaluate all [int, float, double..etc] to Decimal.
+If you wish to have correct type, please use glue to declare schema.